 To solve the equations of motion we use a leapfrog algorithm and we record the absolute value of the constraint $\tr(C^2)$ as a check for the code.
 We find that the constraint is well satisfied for the runs we perform, so we do not need to implement constraint damping.

-The main problem we need to solve is to write the initial conditions.
+The main sources of difficulty are the initial conditions.
 For this paper, we have used the following initial classical configuration:

 The dimension of the matrices above is set to $N=n+1$.
-The $L^i$ are $SU(2)$ angular momentum matrices in the $n$-dimensional representation.
+The $L^i$ are $\mathrm{SU}(2)$ angular momentum matrices in the $n$-dimensional representation.
 This is a {\it fuzzy sphere} of size $n$.
-The system has an additional eigenvalue which is initially at the origin, and we kick it to move at velocity equal to $v$ in the $X^0$ direction towards increasing values of $X^0$.
-These initial conditions are those that were discussed in \cite{BTranc} with the addition of fluctuation seeds $\delta x, \delta y$.
-The $\delta x, \delta y$ are generated randomly by using a complex gaussian distribution of width proportional to $\sqrt {\hbar/n}$.
-These are to be considered as quantum fluctuations of the off-diagonal degrees of freedom.
+The system has an additional eigenvalue that is initially at the origin with velocity $v$ in the positive $X^0$ direction.
+These are the initial conditions discussed in \cite{Berenstein:2010bi} with the addition of fluctuation seeds $\delta x, \delta y$.
+The $\delta x, \delta y$ are generated randomly using a complex gaussian distribution with a width proportional to $\sqrt {\hbar/n}$.
+We interpret these as quantum fluctuations of the off-diagonal degrees of freedom.

-Let us explain this.
-Recall that an oscillator with Hamiltonian $2 H= p^2 + \omega^2 x^2$ has a gaussian wave function on the ground state.
-The width of the gaussian can be determined from quantum mechanics, as given by $\omega^2x^2 = \hbar \omega/2$.
+Recall that the ground state of an oscillator with Hamiltonian $2 H= p^2 + \omega^2 x^2$ has a gaussian wave function with squared width $\langle x^2 \rangle = \hbar/2\omega$.
 In our case, because of the initial conditions, all of the off-diagonal modes between the lone eigenvalue and the fuzzy sphere have approximately the same frequency of oscillation, proportional to $n$ \cite{VRetal}.